ARMmbed/mbed-client/docs/Introduction.md

 To provide information to mbed Device Server and issue the register command:

-1. Create an mbed DS Object.
+**Step 1.** Create an mbed DS Object.
 This object contains information about mbed Device Server, such as its address and security mode.

 ```
 #include "mbed-client/m2msecurity.h"